Background pattern

 • The antibiotic ciprofloxacin used against infections.

-It should be avoided to use Altina together with antidepressants containing fluoxetine or fluvoxamine.
+The use of Altina with antidepressants containing fluoxetine or fluvoxamine should be avoided.

-If you are starting your treatment with Altina, you should wait at least 5 weeks since the interruption of treatment with fluoxetine.
+If you are starting treatment with Altina, you should wait at least 5 weeks after stopping treatment with fluoxetine.

-If you are starting your treatment with fluoxetine or fluvoxamine, you should wait at least 14 days since the interruption of treatment with Altina.
+If you are starting treatment with fluoxetine or fluvoxamine, you should wait at least 14 days after stopping treatment with Altina.

 Inform your doctor or pharmacist if you smoke or intend to quit smoking.
-Smoking may decrease the amount of Altina in the blood.
+Smoking may decrease the amount of Altina in your blood.

 You should avoid taking Altina if you are pregnant, as the effects of Altina on pregnancy and the fetus are unknown.

-This may increase if you take other medications to treat the symptoms of Parkinson's disease, if you take medications that may cause drowsiness, or if you consume alcohol during treatment with Altina.
-If you have experienced drowsiness and/or sudden sleep episodes before or during treatment with Altina, do not drive or operate machines (see section 2).
+This may increase if you take other medications to treat Parkinson's disease symptoms, if you take medications that may cause drowsiness, or if you consume alcohol during treatment with Altina.
+If you have experienced drowsiness and/or sudden sleep episodes before or during treatment with Altina, do not drive or use machines (see section 2).

 3. How to Take Altina